-Key Information - for explanatory notes, see Appendix A

-Policy consultation period 1 November 2021 to 7 January 2022

-Policy determined on 11 February 2022

-Policy contact name and position Katie Gray, Executive Headteacher

-Amendments after determination -

-Department for Education schoo l number 878-3002

-Age range 4 to 11

-Type of school Voluntary Controlled primary school

-Admissions authority Devon County Council

-Normal round intake Reception

-Published Admission Number 20 10

-Priority for children to another se Sidmouth College 1

-Priority for children from another setting No

-Designated religious character Yes - Church of England

-Admissions catchment area Yes - see below

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form ו Yes - only to be used for the exceptional need criterion.
-See below

-Key Dates Normal round

-When to apply ber 2022 to the National Closing Date which is 15 January 2023

-Decision Offer Date which is 17 April 2023

-When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

-Deadline to submit appeal 31 May 20

-Deadline to hear appeal 28 July 202)23 3

-Key Dates In-Year admission

-When to apply from 1 June 2023 for Year Groups 1 to 6

-from 1 September 2023 for Reception

-Decision school days of an application

-When to submit appeal chool days after refusal

-Deadline to hear appeal school days of the form being submitted

-Contacts for further information n

-Diocesan Board of Education

-01392 272686 schoolad exeter.anglican.org

-Devon School Admissions Service

-0345 155 1019 admissions@devon.gov.uk

-and admissions application forms

-devon.cc/admissionarrangements and devon.cc/admissions

-Clerk to the Independent School Admissions Appeals

-0345 155 1019 devon.cc/appeals

-Devon Education Transport Team

-0345 155 1019 devon.cc/schooltransport

-Children's Education Advisory Service - advice for service families

-RC-DCS-HQ-CEAS@mod.gov.uk The Department for Education (DfE)

-0870 000 2288 www.education.gov.uk

-Office of the Schools Adjudicator

-01325 735303 www.education.gov.uk/schoolsadjudicator
+Key information.
+For glossary and e evolanatory notes, see Annendiy A nk to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 9 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Katie Gray, Executive Headteacher Amendments after determination Department for Education school number 878-3002 Age range 4 to 11 primary school Early Years provision 1 No Type of school Voluntary controlled Admissions authority Devon County Council Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 10 Priority for children to another setting 2 Sidmouth College Priority for children from another setting No Designated religious character Church of England, Exeter Diocese Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal